Caleb Martin leads Heat past Trail Blazers - NewsBreak

 It was the second career ejection for Butler, who finished with four points and three assists.

-Portland was without leading scorer Damian Lillard (abdominal) as well as starter Norman Powell (personal) and part-time starter Larry Nance Jr. (knee).
+Portland was without leading scorer Damian Lillard (abdominal surgery) as well as starter Norman Powell (personal) and part-time starter Larry Nance Jr. (knee).

 Even so, Portland, thanks to 13 points from McCollum, led 26-23 after the first quarter.
-The Blazers shot 50 percent from the floor and on three-pointers (6-for-12).
+The Trail Blazers shot 50 percent from the floor and from 3-point range (6-for-12).

-Miami took its first lead of the game at 27-26 on Max Strus’ layup with 10:36 left in the second quarter.
-The Heat then stretched its run to 19-2 and took a 58-56 lead into halftime.
+Miami took its first lead of the game at 27-26 on Max Strus’ layup early in the second quarter.
+The Heat then stretched their run to 19-2 and took a 58-56 lead into halftime.

 McCollum and Simons each had 20 first-half points as both teams shot 50 percent from the floor for the opening 24 minutes.

-Martin had 15 points in the third quarter, but Portland took a narrow 80-78 lead into the fourth.
+Martin scored 15 points in the third quarter, and Portland took a narrow 80-78 lead into the fourth.
 It was the highest-scoring quarter of Martin’s career.

 Adebayo then scored eight straight Heat points in the fourth quarter as Miami pulled away.